William Warren (politician): Early life

+In 1910, Warren, along with others including Walter Stanley Monroe, founded the FOMOWA Fishing Club.
+Warren was an active member of the club.

 Career

 Warren was first elected to the Newfoundland House of Assembly in 1903 as a Liberal and served as Speaker of the House from 1909-1914.
 In 1919 he became minister of justice in the Cabinet of Sir Richard Squires.
 The Squires government became embroiled in a scandal over allegations of corruption and misspending of government funds and Warren resigned in protest along with three other ministers in 1923.
 The next year Squires was forced to resign and Warren was chosen the party's new leader and prime minister.
 His government launched a formal inquiry into the corruption charges which resulted in the arrest and conviction of Squires and several others.
 Warren's supporters turned against him and moved a Motion of No Confidence that defeated his government.
 Warren moved to the opposition benches and formed a coalition with Tory William J. Higgins to form the new Liberal-Conservative Progressive Party that won the election a few weeks later making the conservative Walter Stanley Monroe the new prime minister.

 In 1926, Warren resigned from the House of Assembly and was appointed to the colony's Supreme Court.